uuverifiers/eldarica/README.md

 There is also a variant of Eldarica for analysing Petri nets: http://www.philipp.ruemmer.org/eldarica-p.shtml

-Eldarica has been developed by Hossein Hojjat and Philipp Ruemmer, with further contributions by Filip Konecny and Pavle Subotic.
+Eldarica has been developed by Hossein Hojjat and Philipp Ruemmer, with further contributions by Zafer Esen, Filip Konecny, and Pavle Subotic.

 There is a simple **web interface** to experiment with the C interface of Eldarica: